Birthday Celebration! 50% off all e-books!

 We never did carve the pumpkins, and I got to thinking that less sweetness is probably a good thing for those of us on GAPS.
 And winter squash has been so expensive so far this year.
 I decided that I was going to try roasting one of the big pumpkins and I was happy with the result.
 I did find that the pumpkin texture had a slight bit of crunch, but that was not enough of a deterrent to finding ways to use them.

-I was browsing around the Internet and I found these cute little pumpkin bites* which were of course made with regular white flour, sugar and other non-GAPS allowed ingredients, so I decided to test my conversion skills.
+I was browsing around the Internet and I found these cute little pumpkin bites (see attribution links above) which were made with regular white flour, sugar and other non-GAPS allowed ingredients, so I decided to test my coconut flour [affiliate link] conversion skills.

 I brought these to work with me on Halloween to share with my coworkers and my boss liked them so much that she requested that I bring them to our Christmas potluck.